Zjj587/Trajectory_saving_for_SLAM/README.md

     source devel/setup.bash
 ```
 ## 4.Example
-To run Example, you need to install and configure [Point-LIO](https://github.com/hku-mars/Point-LIO) and [evo](https://github.com/MichaelGrupp/evo).And no need to change the code.
+To run Example, you need to install and configure [Point-LIO](https://github.com/hku-mars/Point-LIO) and [evo](https://github.com/MichaelGrupp/evo).
+And no need to change the code.
 ```
 # termianl 1: run Foint-LIO
 roslaunch point_lio mapping_avia.launch